 Fibromyalgia and Long Term Disability Insurance

-Thus, it may come as no surprise that many of those who suffer from Fibromyalgia may find themselves no longer able to continue to work and find themselves needing to apply for Short Term or Long Term Disability benefits.
-If you are living with Fibromyalgia and are wondering whether you may qualify for Long Term Disability insurance benefits, there are some things you need to know.
+Fibromyalgia, also known as Fibromyositis, is a chronic disorder characterized by widespread musculoskeletal pain, fatigue, and tenderness in localized areas.
+Millions of American men and women suffer from this debilitating medical condition.
+Thus, it may come as no surprise that many of those who suffer from Fibromyalgia may find themselves no longer able to continue to work and needing to apply for Short Term or Long Term Disability benefits.

 Fibromyalgia Conditions and Symptoms